Back

 We welcome parental and community support with the children’s learning journey.
 Families are encouraged to set time aside in their daily routine for reading with (and to) children and to have discussions about what is being explored and talked about at school.

 Also, throughout the school year, children have an opportunity to share their learning with their parents and families and to demonstrate their new skills and understandings.
-Many community events are open to families and friends and from time to time parent assistance is requested for sports days and class assistance (please note a current Working With Children’s Check is required).
-We promote family involvement in learning by encouraging parents and special adults to attend our Family Fun Nights, Important Person Nights and Grandparents Days; as well as the Whole School Assembly which is generally held at 2.40pm each Friday in the gym.
-Some of these events may be impacted by restrictions this year.
+Many community events are open to families and friends and from time-to-time parent assistance is requested for sports days and class assistance (please note a current Working With Children’s Check is required).
+We promote family involvement in learning by encouraging parents and special adults to attend our Family Fun Nights, Important Person Nights and Grandparents Days; as well as our Whole School Assembly which is usually held at 2.40pm each Friday in the gym.

 Specialists

 Each week children in each grade have expert tuition from a team of specialist teachers.
-The Arts, Japanese (L.O.T.E) and P.E.
+The Arts, Japanese (L.O.T.E), P.E and STEM.

 Digital Technologies

-Each student will have access to an iPad.
-Mathletics, Sunshine Online and Reading Eggs/Reading Eggspress are some examples of the highly engaging electronic learning resources that provide a personalised approach to learning for our year 3-4 students.
+Each student has access to an iPad.
+Essential Assessment, Mathletics, Sunshine Online and Reading Eggs/Reading Eggspress are some examples of the highly engaging electronic learning resources that provide a personalised approach to learning for our year 3-4 students.

 Additional Support